Pianoroll Window

 Automation area

-To enable or disable an automation lane, click on the small LED indicator to the left of its name on the bottom toolbar.
+To enable or disable an automation lane, click the A button at the right end of the pianoroll toolbar and select a controller.